jesscss/jess/packages/docs/docs/functions/list.md

 :::note

-Unlike Less, keys in lists align with JavaScript, and are therefore *0-based* instead of *1-based*.
+Unlike Less, keys in lists align with JavaScript, and are therefore *0-based* instead of *1-based*. _NOTE: Is that ideal?_

 :::